 This is exclusively for bespoke treatments.
-The placket is basically the vertical strip of fabric at the edge of the left front panel where the button holes line up.
-This requires you to indulge in a slightly thicker fabric as it lays the foundation for your collar – a thick and crisp placket ensures an upright collar.
+The placket is a vertical strip of fabric at the edge of the left front panel where the button holes line up.
+This lets you to indulge in a slightly thicker fabric as it lays the foundation for your collar.
+A thick and crisp placket ensures an upright collar.

-The cuffs are essentially the finish or shape at the end of your sleeve, and are fastened with cuff links, which in themselves are understated menswear elements, a staple in tuxedo dress shirts.
-The cuffs come with options like the Barrel cuff (with simple button closers), the French cuff (where you need cuff links), and the Turnback cuff (as the name suggests, it is turned back) it’s really subject to one’s preference.
-For a more personalised touch, indulge in a monogrammed cuff treatment at bespoke tailors.
+The cuffs are essentially the finish or shape at the end of your sleeve and are fastened with cuff links, which in themselves are understated menswear elements, but a staple in tuxedo dress shirts.
+The cuffs come with options like the Barrel cuffs (simple button fasteners), French cuffs (cuff links), and Turnback or Cocktail cuffs.
+For a more personalized touch, get monogrammed cuffs at bespoke tailors.

 All images: Courtesy Shutterstock